MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

         AUTO_SETUP_BACKUP_RESTORE=1
         ```

-  3. Booting the new DietPi system with the USB mass storage is attached to it
+  3. Booting the new DietPi system with the mass storage attached
     - This will scan all USB drives on first boot and provide a list of backups found.
 The appropriate backup then can be selected
     - The restore process is then executed automatically